 - Reduce healthcare costs

-In March 2015, FTA hosted a Rides to Wellness summit, a cross-agency effort to clarify the needs, identify the barriers and brainstorm solutions.
+In March 2015, FTA hosted a cross-agency summit to clarify the needs, identify the barriers and brainstorm solutions.
 Representatives from FTA, HHS, USDA and the Department of Veterans Affairs attended.

-The FAST Act included a competitive pilot program for innovative coordinated access and mobility (Section 3006(b)) to help finance innovative projects for the transportation disadvantaged that improve the coordination of transportation services and non-emergency medical transportation (NEMT) services.
-The Rides to Wellness Demonstration and Innovative Coordinated Access and Mobility Grants pilot program funds projects that include:
+The FAST Act authorized the pilot program for five years, starting in 2016, including a competitive pilot program for innovative coordinated access and mobility (Section 3006(b)) to help finance innovative projects for the transportation disadvantaged that improve the coordination of transportation services and non-emergency medical transportation (NEMT) services.
+The Access and Mobility Partnership grants fund projects that include:

 - the deployment of coordination technology